Loading...

 Portion Control

-Limit the quantity of dahi chaat gol gappa you consume at one time to reduce the impact on your blood sugar levels.
+Limit the portion size of your dahi chaat gol gappa to reduce the overall carbohydrate intake.

 Physical Activity